KStateMachine/kstatemachine/docs/index.md

 ```

 > [!NOTE]
-> Such transitions are also called internal.
+> Such transitions are also called internal or self-targeted.

 ### Transition type